Azure/azure-sdk/docs/rust/introduction.md

    |
 1  |     use azure_storage_blob::Client;
    |         ----------- previous import of the type `Client` here
-2  |     use azure_security_keyvault::secrets::Client;
+2  |     use azure_security_keyvault_secrets::Client;
    |         ^^^^^^^^^^^ `Client` reimported here
    |
 ```

-{% include requirement/SHOULD id="rust-client-namespace" %} place service client types that the consumer is most likely to interact with in the root module of the client library e.g., `azure_security_keyvault`.
-Specialized service clients should be placed in submodules e.g., `azure_security_keyvault::secrets`.
+{% include requirement/SHOULD id="rust-client-namespace" %} place service client types that the consumer is most likely to interact with in the root module of the client library e.g., `azure_security_keyvault_secrets`.

 {% include requirement/MUST id="rust-client-immutable" %} ensure that all service client methods are thread safe (usually by making them immutable and stateless).